Margao: Culture/Cityscape

-Some of the theatres in Margao include the Gomant Vidya Niketan, OSIA Multiplex, Vishant and Lata; in addition to Goa's biggest theater, the Metropole.
+Some of the theatres in Margao include the Gomant Vidya Niketan, OSIA Multiplex, Vishant and Lata; in addition to Goa's biggest theatre, the Metropole.
 Inox has recently launched a multiplex with a capacity of 904 seats.
 The Gomat Vidya Niketan is a premier centre for arts in the town.

-People from all over Goa congregate at the special market to buy spices and dried fish to be used during the oncoming rainy season.
+People from all over Goa congregate at the special market to buy spices and dried fish to be used during the monsoons.

 The usual specialities that are found in the cuisine of Goa are also to be found in Margao.
 The curry of Margao is a praised local speciality.
 Cans of curry of Margao are currently exported to Portugal and elsewhere.

 Margao is also the name of a brand of spices sold in Portugal.

 Tourism

 The town has many sights and destinations.
 These include the Mercado de Afonso de Albuquerque which roughly translates to closed market and colloquially known as "Pimplapedd" or "Pimpalakatta", the municipal building (Câmara Municipal), the municipal garden named after benefactor Prince Aga Khan, Anna Fonte (natural springs), Old Market or Mercado Velho, Holy Spirit Church, grand colonial mansions such as the Seven Gables House, the chapel at Monte Hill.

 Some of the town suburbs include Pajifond, Aquem, Gogol, Borda, Malbhat, Madel, Kharebandh, Old Market, Navelim and Comba, the last two being the oldest parts of the town.